Rigged Configurations and Kashiwara Operators: Background on crystals and tableaux

 \subsubsection{Filling map}

-The purpose to introduce the KR tableaux is to give a rectangular presentation of elements of crystals as opposed to the KN tableaux whose shapes depend on the classical decompositions given in (\ref{eq:classical_decomposition_1}) and (\ref{eq:classical_decomposition_2}).
-The definition of the KR tableaux is given explicitly for the highest weight element of $B^{r,s}$ and extended to the general case by using the Kashiwara operators $\tilde{f}_i$ as in the KN tableaux case.
+The purpose to introduce the KR tableaux is to give a~rectangular presentation of elements of crystals as opposed to the KN tableaux whose shapes depend on the classical decompositions given in~\eqref{eq:classical_decomposition_1} and~\eqref{eq:classical_decomposition_2}.
+The def\/inition of the KR tableaux is given explicitly for the highest weight element of $B^{r,s}$ and extended to the general case by using the Kashiwara operators $\widetilde{f}_i$ as in the KN tableaux case.

-To begin with we give a definition of the KR tableaux for the case $B^{r,s}$ ($r\leq n-2$).
+To begin with we give a~def\/inition of the KR tableaux for the case $B^{r,s}$ ($r\leq n-2$).
 Let $u_\lambda$ be the $I_0$-highest element of $B^{r,s}$ with weight $\lambda= k_r\bar{\Lambda}_r+k_{r-2}\bar{\Lambda}_{r-2}+\cdots$.
-We denote by $\mathrm{fill}(u_\lambda)$ the KR tableau representation of $u_\lambda$.
-Now we describe the algorithm to obtain $\mathrm{fill}(u_\lambda)$ which we call the {\bf filling map}.
-Let $k_c$ be the first odd integer in the sequence $k_{r-2},k_{r-4},\cdots$.
+We denote by $\mathrm{f\/ill}(u_\lambda)$ the KR tableau representation of $u_\lambda$.
+Now we describe the algorithm to obtain $\mathrm{f\/ill}(u_\lambda)$ which we call the {\it filling map}.
+Let $k_c$ be the f\/irst odd integer in the sequence $k_{r-2},k_{r-4},\dots$.
 If there is no such $k_c$, set $k_c=k_{-1}$, that is, $c=-1$.
 Let $t$ be the KN tableau representation of $u_\lambda$.
 We place $t$ at the top left corner of the $r$ by $s$ rectangle.
-In order to fill all the empty places, we start from the leftmost column of $t$ and move rightwards by the following procedure. \begin{enumerate} \item We do nothing for the height $r$ columns.
-If $c\geq 0$, remove one column from the height $c$ columns and move the columns that are shorter than $c$ to left by 1. \item For the columns whose heights are equal to or larger than $c$, put the following stuff to the empty places as much as possible.
+In order to f\/ill all the empty places, we start from the leftmost column of $t$ and move rightwards by the following procedure. \begin{enumerate}\itemsep=0pt \item We do nothing for the height $r$ columns.
+If $c\geq 0$, remove one column from the height $c$ columns and move the columns that are shorter than $c$ to left by 1. \item For the columns whose heights are equal to or larger than $c$, put the following stuf\/f to the empty places as much as possible.
 If the height of the corresponding columns is $h$, put the transpose of

-If $c=-1$, we stop here since all empty places are filled by this procedure. \item For the remaining columns except for the rightmost one, put the following stuff recursively from left to right with recursively redefining an integer $x$.
+If $c=-1$, we stop here since all empty places are f\/illed by this procedure. \item For the remaining columns except for the rightmost one, put the following stuf\/f recursively from left to right with recursively redef\/ining an integer $x$.
 As the initial condition, set $x=c+1$.

 If the corresponding column has height $h$, put the transpose of